 Refrigerated trucking is a complicated process with many challenges.
 It’s essential to maintain proper temperatures in order to ensure the food stays fresh and follows regulations to keep consumers safe, but this isn’t always easy.

 Drivers who transport refrigerated goods require a deep knowledge of how refrigerated trailers function in order to execute a successful delivery.
-We explore the top five refrigerated trucking challenges that the industry faces today in an excerpt from our Buyer’s Guide to Refrigerated Trucking.
+In this blog, we explore the top five refrigerated trucking challenges that the industry faces today.

 Loss of Temperature